 Here’s a quick sketch I did the other day when I had a sinus headache..and I think it shows!

-There’s a book by Betty Edwards “Drawing on the right – side of the Brain”...Lots of valuable information about drawing, and offers the good reasons why drawing from observation is so important, and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period – very inspirational.
+A book titled “Drawing on the right – side of the Brain”, by Betty Edwards, has lots of valuable information about drawing, and offers good reasons why drawing from observation is so important; and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period – very inspirational.

 Why not grab a pencil and paper or an iPad pencil, and do some sketching of a face; perhaps have a look at: a photo, a magazine, in the mirror, or just fly with your imagination….and have fun!